On this page:

 • masqAll - boolean, default false.
 If false or omitted, the snat rule set up on loopback & hairpin traffic, else will snat all source traffic.

 • markMasqBit - int, (0-31), default 13.
 The mark bit to use for masquerading (see section SNAT).
 Cannot be set when externalSetMarkChain is used.
+(Only used by the “iptables” backend.)

 • externalSetMarkChain - string, default nil.
 If you already have a Masquerade mark chain (e.g. Kubernetes), specify it here.
 This will use that instead of creating a separate chain.
 When this is set, markMasqBit must be unspecified.
+(Only used by the “iptables” backend.)

 The plugin expects to receive the actual list of port mappings via the portMappings capability argument